 - By default this function is only applied to incoming external calls to you.
 However, if required internal calls can also be selected. - When enabled, all calls matching the settings are forwarded to the number set as the forward on busy/no answer destination.
-That number can be internal or external. - Busy is defined has having no available call appearance buttons on which further calls can be presented. - · Hunt group calls are not presented when you are busy and so are not forwarded by this setting. - The forward on busy and forward on no answer options use the same forwarding destination number.
-If no number is set, they use the same destination as set for forward unconditional. - If you have voicemail enabled [94], the telephone system will attempt to redirect forwarded calls to voicemail if they are still unanswered after having rung for your no answer time (default 15 seconds).
-This is not always possible for calls that have been forwarded to an external number.
+That number can be internal or external. - Busy is defined has having no available call appearance buttons on which further calls can be presented. - Hunt group calls are not presented when you are busy and so are not forwarded by this setting. - The forward on busy and forward on no answer options use the same forwarding destination number.
+If no number is set, they use the same destination as set for forward unconditional. - If you also have voicemail enabled [110], if the the forwarded call is still unanswered after having rung for your no answer time (default 15 seconds), the system will redirect the call to voicemail.
+Note that this is not always possible for calls that have been forwarded to an external number.